7 Classic Movies for Kids That Should Be on Your Must-Watch List

 Instead, right now at your house, your family probably has instant access to tens of thousands of movies, TV shows, cartoons, and documentaries thanks to streaming services like Netflix, YouTube, and Amazon.

-But if you need a little break from rewatching Pixar movies or binging the same Netflix series for the fourteenth time, we have some awesome throwback suggestions for you to introduce to your kids.
+But if you need a little break from rewatching Pixar movies or binging the same Netflix series for the fourteenth time, we have some awesome suggestions for classic movies for kids.
 Share a little piece of your own childhood with these seven throwbacks that came out in the ‘80s and ‘90s.
 Just try not to groan if they call them “classic” or “old-timey.”
+We have compiled a list of the best old movies for kids that are an absolute must watch!

 The Mighty Ducks